Blair tells Britain's Labour: change or face dustbin of history

 Corbyn, beside a promise of another EU referendum in which he said he would be neutral, offered voters the most radical socialist government in British history with higher public spending, sweeping nationalisation and taxes on the wealthy.

+"We pursued a path of almost comic indecision, alienated both sides of the debate leaving our voters without guidance or leadership," Blair said.

+"The absence of leadership on what was obviously the biggest question facing the country then reinforced all the other doubts about Jeremy Corbyn."

-(Reporting by Kylie MacLellan; writing by Guy Faulconbridge; editing by Estelle Shirbon)
+(Kylie MacLellan, Joanna Taylor and Sarah Young, writing by Guy Faulconbridge, editing by Estelle Shirbon)

 ((guy.faulconbridge@thomsonreuters.com; 07825218698;))